 Makenna Hernandiz (Junior, Theatre/Psychology) also felt that TPUSA was baiting them into attending.

-“They made a social media post, and they specifically tagged the Theatre Club, and when they were called out for doing so, they deleted the post.
+“They made a social media post, and they specifically tagged the Theatre Club.
+And when they were called out for doing so, they deleted the post.
 So they knew what they were doing, and they genuinely wanted us to be there.
 They wanted us as an audience,” Hernandiz said.

-TPUSA and Charlie Kirk’s Hypocrisy—Do They Really Value the Constitution and Small Government?
+TPUSA and Charlie Kirk’s Hypocrisy — Do They Really Value the Constitution and Small Government?

 Although TPUSA’s purported mission is to fight for limited government, one of their main fights is against the “trans agenda” that they believe is influencing society at large, while remaining intentionally vague about the perpetrators and motives of such an agenda.